-Meet the Forum for Community Solutions Team:
+Meet the Forum for Community Solutions Team

-Steve became the Vice President and Executive Director of the Forum for Community Solutions in November 2012.
 Prior to joining the Forum for Community Solutions, Steve served as a Senior Program Officer at the Bill and Melinda Gates Foundation.

 His work at Gates included managing a portfolio of grants focused on supporting opportunity youth on pathways to and through postsecondary education, along with work focused on adult education populations and education for justice involved individuals.
 Steve also served as a Vice President at the Daniels Fund and as Director of Youth and Emerging Initiatives at the New Mexico Community Foundation.